 NTTC’s response focuses on the challenges tank truck fleets face in the race to deploy battery-electric vehicles, including the cost barriers covered in the Roland Berger study commissioned by the Clean Freight Coalition, which found electrifying the entire U.S. commercial trucking fleet could cost nearly $1 trillion.
 NTTC also specifically addressed five issues of interest to FHA and the Joint Office of Energy and Transportation that were raised in the RFI, including association leaders’ thoughts on the EV market, distance requirements between charging stations, and delivery-point restrictions.

-“It is appropriate to see America’s tank truck industry as the first commercial response to disasters, providing critical fuels and water to a local population recovering from a recent emergency, often before an area’s power is fully restored,” NTTC write.
+“It is appropriate to see America’s tank truck industry as the first commercial response to disasters, providing critical fuels and water to a local population recovering from a recent emergency, often before an area’s power is fully restored,” NTTC wrote.
 “Tank truck arrivals to fresh disaster areas are not only beacons of hope, but also conveyances whose cargo saves lives.

 “NTTC is concerned that MHD EV power stations would not be able to sustain the tank truck industry’s ability to provide rapid, critical relief until power is restored to a disaster area, which could take weeks in the event of a destructive storm.
 To guarantee the tank truck industry’s ability to use MHD EV power units to respond to a devastating hurricane [assuming the aforementioned electric vehicle weight, cost, charging network, driver shortage, and “intrinsically safe” barriers were all overcome], NTTC urges FHWA to consider implementing charging technologies with high resilience to extreme weather and prolonged outages, guaranteeing operability despite potentially wide swathes of power loss to a surrounding area.
 Ironically and counterproductively, diesel backup generators for charging stations may be appropriate solutions to resolve this concern.